 When anyone seeks to check your credit score, this is called a credit inquiry.
 These are also known as credit checks and credit pulls.
 Even though this information is personal, potential employers, lenders, insurance companies, and others can perform credit inquiries.
 Certain scenarios may result in your credit score being lowered by a few points.
 Here are the differences between hard credit inquiries and soft credit inquiries.

 Hard credit inquiries affect your credit score.
-Hard credit inquiries are done when you apply for a lending product, such as a credit card or loan.
+These inquiries are made when you apply for a lending product, such as a credit card or loan.
 Your future lender wants to know as much as they can about your financial history to determine how risky a borrower they deem you to be.
-If you have a lot of new accounts, late or missing payments, and a large debt to income ratio, and a low credit score, you are seen as more risky.
+If you have a lot of new accounts, late or missing payments, and a large debt to income ratio, and a low credit score, you are seen as riskier.
 This will likely result in difficulty getting approved for the product or receiving higher interest rates.
 This credit inquiry will lower your credit score by a few points, since it is assumed that you will be taking on more debt.

 Soft credit inquiries do not impact your credit score.
-Soft inquiries occur when you pull your credit history from one of the major credit bureaus during your free inquiry each year.
+These occur when you pull your credit history from one of the major credit bureaus during your free inquiry each year.
 As previously mentioned, you are entitled to one free credit report each year from each reporting bureau.
 A soft credit inquiry also occurs when you apply for preapproval of a lending product.
-When you receive letters stating that you prequalify for an insurance discount, credit card, or other product, the company likely performed a soft credit inquiry.
+When you receive letters stating that you prequalify for an insurance discount, credit card, or other product, the company likely performed a soft credit inquiry, so you don’t need to worry about your credit being pulled without your consent.

 If you are considering applying for a new lending product, this can be a great time to access your free annual soft credit inquiry.
 If your credit score is low, you have a high debt-to-income ratio, or have a history of late payments, take some time to improve your credit before applying for the product.
 These scenarios have likely decreased your credit score over time.
 You need time to increase your credit score to get a batter interest rate.
 Then, when you apply in a few months with a higher credit score, the damage from the upcoming credit check will be minimized.